flutter/website/src/docs/cookbook/networking/background-parsing.md

 First, create a `Photo` class that contains data about a photo.
-Include a `fromJson()` factory method to make it easy to create a `Photo` starting with a json object.
+Include a `fromJson()` factory method to make it easy to create a `Photo` starting with a JSON object.

 <!-- skip -->
 ```dart